Aam-Digital/replication-backend/README.md

   accepts read and write the database directly, skipping every permission check this service performs entirely.

-  **Known upgrade hazard:** nothing clears this `_security` document when a deployment switches from database-only to running this service in front of CouchDB, so this check fails closed for _any_ database that ever ran database-only - not just a currently-misconfigured one.
-Audit `_security` across a fleet before rolling this out.
-The fix is a `PUT` of an empty `_security` document (the error message includes the exact command).

 - **CouchDB has no `[jwt_keys]` configured.** This is dead config in this (permission-checked) deployment mode - every client here uses basic auth - and, combined with a realm role literally named `_admin` (Keycloak's